New Orleans, LA – June 26, 2016

 - Make student outcomes measurable with the development of performance indicators.

-- Understand the methods and measures to assess program educational objectives and student outcomes.
+- Understand the methods and measures to assess student outcomes.

-- Develop scoring rubrics to assist in evaluating abstract learning outcomes.
+- Develop rubrics to assist in evaluating student performance in achieving student outcomes.

 - Understand the pros and cons of various data collection methods.